 require("devtools") devtools::install_github("antaldaniel/retroharmonize")

-Below is the entire vignette, if executed, it look like this.
+Below is the entire vignette, if executed, it looks like this.

 If you want to contribute to the retroharmonize package or the vignette code, please for the repository.

 The goal of this case study is to explore the variation in trust in various state institutions among African societies, as well as changes in trust over time.